abghorba/Coinbase-Bot/README.md

         secret
         passphrase

-Create a .env file from the provided .env.example file.
-Store this information in the .env file in these variables:

-        CB_API_KEY = ''
-        CB_API_SECRET = ''
-        CB_API_PASS = ''
+Navigate to initialize.sh and populate the following variables:

+        CB_API_KEY=""
+        CB_API_SECRET=""
+        CB_API_PASS=""

-In order to run tests, you must also fill out the credentials for the Coinbase Sandbox API in the .env file as such:
+In order to run tests, you must also fill out the credentials for the Coinbase Sandbox

-        CB_API_KEY_TEST = ''
-        CB_API_SECRET_TEST = ''
-        CB_API_PASS_TEST = ''
+API:

+        CB_API_KEY_TEST=""
+        CB_API_SECRET_TEST=""
+        CB_API_PASS_TEST=""

-To receive email confirmations of successful orders, fill out the following in your .env file
+To receive email confirmations of successful orders, fill out the following as well:

-        EMAIL_ADDRESS = ''
-        EMAIL_PASSWORD = ''
+        EMAIL_ADDRESS=""
+        EMAIL_PASSWORD=""

-You may need to adjust security settings on your email account for this.
+You may need to adjust security settings on your email account for this to work properly.

+After this is done, you can create a virtual environment, install dependencies, and create your .env file by running:

+        sh initialize.sh

 <h2> Usage </h2>